Ancelice/Iris/Federated Learning/README.md

 https://www.bmc.com/blogs/deep-neural-network/

 ～Workflow for prediction (Federated Learning)～

-The data that could be collected at current time is used as training data (ie: 2022/10/25 11:00), and divided by each region (Africa, Asia, Europe, NA, Oceania, and SA) The server sends the current machine learning model in the server (Global model) to the clients The clients train machine learning model by their own training data and create Local model Predict Data for the next time period (2022/10/25 12:00) Calculate MSE (Mean Square Error) and MAE (Mean Absolute Error) for local model The clients send Local model to the server
+1. The data that could be collected at current time is used as training data
+2. (ie: 2022/10/25 11:00), and divided by each region (Africa, Asia, Europe, NA, Oceania, and SA)
+3. The server sends the current machine learning model in the server (Global model) to the clients
+4. The clients train machine learning model by their own training data and create Local model
+5. Predict Data for the next time period (2022/10/25 12:00)
+6. Calculate MSE (Mean Square Error) and MAE (Mean Absolute Error) for local model
+7. The clients send Local model to the server
-The server updates Global model based on the information sent by the clients Calculate MSE and MAE for Global model
+8. The server updates Global model based on the information sent by the clients
+9. Calculate MSE and MAE for Global model
+10. Return step 1 and continue...

 ～Intended Environment～